 Are you looking for engaging ways to allow your students to explore spatial relationships in human anatomy?

-This article will discuss how you can do this by leveraging the various 3D models available in Anatomy & Physiology Revealed (APR).
+This article will discuss how you can leverage the various 3D models available in Anatomy & Physiology Revealed (APR) to help your students explore spatial relationships.
 It will also highlight beneficial features of the 3D models and provide a few implementation ideas for incorporating 3D models into your anatomy and physiology, human anatomy, or human physiology course.

 The dissection study area in APR already allows for students to identify anatomical structures and use the slider bars to better understand spatial relationships, especially those superficial to deep, amongst structures.
 The 3D models in APR allow for an even better appreciation of spatial relationships as students and instructors alike can interact and rotate the 3D model for a specific anatomical region.